Feature

 When is the fifth-round draw?

-The victorious clubs - and, remember, all ties will be decided on the day with no replays in the FA Cup this season - will go into the pot for the fifth-round draw which takes place after Spurs' trip to Villa on Sunday night.
+The victorious clubs - and, remember, all ties will be decided on the day with no replays in the FA Cup this season - will go into the pot for the fifth-round draw, which takes place from 19:10 GMT on Monday 10 February.

 There are three other all-Premier League ties over the following days, starting with Bournemouth’s trip to Everton.